mikelikesrobots/mikelikesrobots.github.io/blog/2024-01-22-docker-compose-in-gg/index.md

 From these logs, we can see both "Successfully published" messages and "Received new message" messages, showing that the component is running correctly and has all the permissions it needs.

+This isn't the only way to check the component is running!
+We could also use the Local Debug Console, a locally-hosted web UI, to publish/subscribe to local topics.
+Take a look at this excellent video if you want to set this method up for yourself:

+<iframe class="youtube-video" src="https://www.youtube.com/embed/adx3zUGRoWw?si=pkuzWSUErByqiJsb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 :::info[Congratulations!]

 If you got to this point, you have successfully deployed a Docker Compose application using Greengrass!